s1cyan/s1cyan.github.io/index.markdown

 the City College of New York.
 I'm relatively new to coding but I find that I am gradually getting the hang of things.
 I enjoy trying different and hopefully easier alternative solutions to problems when I code.
-When I'm not working on projects I enjoy playing FPS games, reading fantasy novels and listening to music.
+When I'm not working on projects I enjoy playing FPS games, watching eSports and reading fantasy novels.